telerik/winforms-docs/core/core-migration.md

 ![core-migration002](images/core-migration002.png)

 3\.
-Once this is done open the project in Visual Studio 2019.
-Go to the Solution Explorer and right click dependencies the click Add Reference.
+Now open the project in Visual Studio 2019.
+Go to the Solution Explorer and right click dependencies and then click Add Reference.
 Navigate to the install folder of the winforms suite and choose the __NetCore__ folder.
 Select all required assemblies (you can see them in the standard project).

 ![core-migration003](images/core-migration003.png)

 4\.
 In Visual Studio 2019 go to Project -> Add Existing Item.
-Navigate to the standard application and and select the form files.
+Navigate to the standard application and select the form files.

 ![core-migration004](images/core-migration004.png)

-5\.Change the namespace in the newly added files to __MyWinformsApp1__ and the change the startup form in the Program.cs file.
-That is all now you can start the new application.
+5\.Change the namespace in the newly added files to __MyWinformsApp1__ and then change the startup form in the Program.cs file.
+That is all, now you can start the new application.

 ![core-migration005](images/core-migration005.png)